SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-                        Lastly, at this point we have the setup read but we are missing one little crucial factor, some actual configuration.&nbsp; So since the first time we run the game we have no settings, we need some defaults, then the player can change them later if need be (which we will cover in a later post).
+                        Lastly, at this point we have the setup read but we are missing one little crucial factor, some actual configuration.
+So since the first time we run the game we have no settings, we need some defaults, then the player can change them later if need be (which we will cover in a later post).